11 Kitchen Renovation Mistakes to Avoid

 Ventilation is extremely important.

-Planning ventilation incorrectly will either make your kitchen smell like your meal or deny a sign-off from your inspector for lack of a fresh air intake or Make-Up Air.
+Planning ventilation incorrectly will either make your kitchen smell like your meal or deny a sign-off from your inspector for lack of fresh air intake or make-up air.

 Let's look at each problem.